 - Extras that complete the experience and increase the value of attending Quality Talks live in Washington, DC: Informal offstage gatherings—“hubs”—where presenters and audience members continue conversations sparked by the talks; a private networking reception for leaders; special guests; and a VIP dinner.

-- Research projects create and test ideas that are important to health care quality, policy and advocacy.
-Findings help us understand what drives performance improvement, identify best practices to share and develop NCQA programs.
+- Projects help us understand what drives performance improvement, identify best practices to share and develop NCQA programs.

 Phyllis Torda Health Care Quality Fellowship

-- Develops the next generation of health care quality leaders and honors the legacy of Phyllis Torda, a thought leader, researcher and mentor to many at NCQA for 19 years.
+- The Phyllis Torda Health Care Quality Fellowship develops the next generation of health care quality leaders and honors the legacy of Phyllis Torda, a thought leader, researcher and mentor to many at NCQA for 19 years.

 - Fellows hold advanced degrees in health-related fields and work full-time with NCQA mentors on critical policy and research issues for one year at NCQA’s offices in Washington, DC.